 Defining the Control

 The ISO 27001 standard is very direct.
-It states that all employees and other interested parties must return all organizational assets when their employment or contract ends or changes.
+It states that all employees and other interested parties must return all organisational assets when their employment or contract ends or changes.
 Note the word “changes.”
 If an employee moves from a finance role to a marketing role, they probably don’t need that high-security laptop anymore.
 You must collect it to ensure their assets match their current job.

 The ‘So What?’ for Your Company